 However, peaceful protests in public places in Santiago do occasionally take place.
 These are sometimes held on Friday afternoons in and around Plaza Italia (now known as Plaza Dignidad) in the center of the city and it’s recommended to avoid these areas when any form of protest is occurring as the police can get heavy-handed with water cannons and tear gas.

-Protests also take place in Santiago and other parts of the country every September 11 (anniversary of the military coup), March 29 (‘Day of the Young Combatant’), and May 1 (Workers’ Day).
+Protests also take place in Santiago and other parts of the country every September 11 (the anniversary of the military coup), March 29 (‘Day of the Young Combatant’), and May 1 (Workers’ Day).
 Protests are also held annually in the week leading up to and on October 18 and 19 to mark the anniversary of the first protests being held.

-For up-to-date travel advisories, visit the website of the U.S. Department of State’s Bureau of Consular Affairs if you’re based in the United States, or the corresponding body in your home country.
+For up-to-date travel advisories, visit the website of the U.S. Department of State’s Bureau of Consular Affairs if you’re based in the United States or the corresponding body in your home country.

 Chile is along the fault line between the Nazca and South American tectonic plates – the geological force that has raised the Andes mountains to their soaring altitudes.

 As a result, Chile has one of the world’s highest incidences of major earthquakes in the world.
-Tsunamis which follow off-shore earthquakes can be destructive as well.
+Tsunamis that follow off-shore earthquakes can be destructive as well.
 To manage this risk, Chile has one of the most modern and efficient earthquake and tsunami response systems.

 Although the occurrence of a significant terremoto (earthquake) is unlikely during your visit, pay attention to advisories in the event of one.
 The last major earthquakes and tsunamis in Chile were in Valdivia in 1960 and Valparaiso in 2017.